Scattering from infinity for semilinear wave equations satisfying the null condition or the weak null condition: Introduction

+The latter is intimately tied to the geometry of Minkowski space.
+In view of applications to \emph{black hole spacetimes}, Dafermos and Rodnianski introduced in \cite{DR09} estimates for the forward problem of the linear wave equation on asymptotically flat spacetimes which as opposed to the conformal Morawetz estimate associated to \eqref{eq:intro:K} avoid weights in $t$.
+In fact the \emph{ $r^p$-weighted estimates} are derived in the wave zone from multipliers of the form $r^p(\partial_t+\partial_r)$.
+For extensions of this method, and the resulting hierarchy of estimates see \cite{S13, M16} as well as \cite{AAG18a,AAG18b}.
+In the context of this paper the weights in $\langle t-r\rangle$ in \eqref{eq:intro:K:s} are essential, and not dropped from \eqref{eq:intro:K}.

+Recently the $r^p$-weighted estimates were also applied to prove global existence for a large class of wave equations satisfying the \emph{weak null condition} in \cite{K18}.
+The forward asymptotics of a class of quasilinear wave equations satisfying the weak null condition are analysed in \cite{DP20}.

+In addition to the original proof of the stability of Minkowski space \cite{CK93}, and the proof in wave coordinates \cite{LR05,LR10}, another proof in generalised harmonic gauge was given in \cite{HV17}.
+Therein a related set of vectorfields to \eqref{eq:intro:K} of the form $r(\partial_t+\partial_r)$, $(r-t)(\partial_t-\partial_r)$ are used by Hintz and Vasy to derive weighted spacetime estimates, and are used to establish a \emph{polyhomogeneous} expansion of the metric near infinity.

 \begin{description} \item[Acknowledgements.]
-H.L. is supported in part by NSF grant DMS--1237212.
-V.S.~is supported by the ERC consolidator Grant 725589 EPGR. \item[Note added.]
-In the course of the preparation of this manuscript a new proof of the stability of Minkowski space has appeared in \cite{HV17}, with some related results. \end{description}
+H.L. is supported in part by NSF grant DMS--1500925.
+V.S.~would like to acknowledge the support of ERC consolidator Grant 725589 EPGR.
+We would like to thank the \emph{Institut Henri Poincar\'e} for their hospitality in the fall semester 2016, and the \emph{Institut Mittag Leffler} in the fall semester 2019.
+We especially would like to thank Lili He for a careful reading of an earlier version of the manuscript which led to several corrections. \end{description}